Assyro AI

 Quick Answer

-Container closure integrity (CCI) is the ability of a sealed pharmaceutical package to maintain sterility and prevent contamination throughout its shelf life.
-Testing methods validate this critical quality attribute using either deterministic physical measurements (preferred) or probabilistic challenge methods.
-FDA and USP 1207 require robust CCIT programs for all sterile products.
+Container closure integrity (CCI) is the ability of a sealed pharmaceutical package to maintain the required barrier over its shelf life.
+CCIT uses deterministic physical measurements and, in some contexts, probabilistic challenge methods to evaluate this critical quality attribute.
+FDA guidance and USP <1207> support a scientifically justified CCI strategy for sterile products.

 • How USP 1207 defines container closure integrity requirements and testing tiers